Romania

 Minimum turnover tax (IMCA)

 Taxpayers (other than credit institutions and oil and gas companies) that registered a turnover of over EUR 50 million in the previous year and for which the CIT is lower than the IMCA are required to pay CIT at the level of the IMCA.
+The IMCA is calculated as 0.5% applied on the difference between total revenues and certain deductible elements such as non-taxable income, value of fixed assets in progress, and accounting depreciation related to new assets.
 In the case of a tax group, the IMCA is calculated by the responsible legal entity by summing all the group members’ turnovers.

 Credit institutions (i.e. Romanian legal entities and Romanian branches of credit institutions – foreign legal entities) are liable for a newly-introduced turnover tax in addition to the CIT.